sahana-gj/Tech_Info/posts/welcome.md

-I'm **Prabu Ponnan**, an Active Directory Specialist with 10+ years of experience in identity management, automation, and infrastructure delivery across global enterprises.

 This blog is a space where I share **technical insights, scripts, and learnings** focused on:

 - 🛡️ Active Directory (on-prem and hybrid)